-Over the past ten years there have been soared personal devices (smartphones, tablets, personal computers) use among the general population in Latvia, as well as in other countries with increased visual information display options.
-It is therefore becoming increasingly topical question of efficient their usage of not only for entertainment purposes, but also a wide range practical tasks solving for example as effective learning or targeted planning both in personal and business environment.
-As advantages of visual and graphical information presentation methods using could be mentioned their agily that the person can it easier understand and faster to use for decision taking.
-Therefore they are widely used in a wide range of sectors, for example such as traffic signs, which are necessary for quick decision-making, is used directly in this way.
+Over the past ten years personal devices (smartphones, tablets, personal computers) usage significantly soared among the general population in Latvia, as well as in other countries with increased visual information display options.
+It is therefore becoming increasingly actual question of their efficient usage not only for entertainment purposes, but also for wide range practical tasks solving.
+For example, effective learning or targeted planning both in personal and business environment.
+As advantages of visual and graphical information presentation methods using could be mentioned its agility - the person is able to understand it intuitively and as a result - increase effectiveness in making decisions.
+Therefore, they are extensively used in wide range of sectors, for example such as traffic signs, which are necessary for quick decision-making.

-The current personal and mobile devices use the stage of the actuality has become a problem, the way in which they can enhance the capacity of the human mind.
+Personal and mobile devices usage in the actual state has become a problem in the way they can enhance the capacity of the human mind.
 To this end, more and more are used in methods and technologies based on the use of mind maps theory.
-Currently, studies and tools developed by the introduction of these applications are booming and in their development and analysis are involved many scientists and engineers, but this product penetration rates in Latvian is still insufficient and the current issues are undervalued (Ermuiza, Kalnina and Kazaine (2014)).
-Nevertheless taking into account the need to improve the education, business, and communities to improve opportunities for cooperation, the introduction of these methods is very urgent need in Latvia.
+Currently, studies and tools developed by the introduction of these applications are booming.
+In its development and analysis there are involved many scientists and engineers, but this product penetration rates in Latvian are still insufficient and the current issues are undervalued (Ermuiza, Kalnina and Kazaine (2014)).
+Nevertheless taking into account the necessity to improve the education, business, and communities to improve opportunities for cooperation, the introduction of these methods has very urgent need in Latvia.

-It can be considered that the use of these methods and tools is very useful to any person including students, businessmen, local and parliamentary staff.
-These technologies works well for any person of competence for growth and efficient acquisition of teaching material and project planning and long-term development strategies and management.
-The aim of this article is to analyze existing methods and tools available options in western countries and make recommendations to encourage the rapid implementation of these methods and tools in wide areas of activities inLatvia.
+It can be considered that the use of mentioned methods and tools is very useful to any person including students, businesspersons, local and parliamentary staff.
+These technologies work well for any person with any level of competence for growth and efficient acquisition of teaching material and project planning and long-term development strategies and management.
+The aim of this article is to analyze existing methods and tools, available options in western countries and make recommendations to encourage the rapid implementation of these methods and tools in wide areas of activities in Latvia.